1 Utama: History

-As the mall facing increased demand for retail spaces which led to long tenant waiting list, the director of See Hoy Chan Holdings Group, Teo Chiang Kok, considered expanding the mall by building the second phase which is known as the New Wing in order to further accommodate the increasing numbers of customers and retail lots which would cost RM300 million and increased the retail lot from 220 units to 600 units.
-The two blocks are now connected by a covered pedestrian bridge.
+As the mall faced increased demand for retail spaces, leading to a long tenant waiting list, the director of See Hoy Chan Holdings Group, Teo Chiang Kok, planned an expansion of the mall.
+This led to construction of the second phase, known as the New Wing, to further accommodate increasing numbers of customers.
+Construction cost RM300 million and increased the number of retail lots from 220 units to 600 units.
+The two blocks are connected by a covered pedestrian bridge.
 The new section also includes an aviary, zoo, diving pool and climbing wall.
-The mall soft-opened on December 13, 2003, with the grand opening taking place on April 2, 2004, by the Sultan of Selangor, Sultan Sharafuddin Idris Shah.
-The owner and management of the mall was transferred to Bandar Utama City Centre.
+The mall soft-opened on December 13, 2003, with the grand opening taking place on April 2, 2004, officiated by the Sultan of Selangor, Sultan Sharafuddin Idris Shah.
+Ownership and management of the mall was transferred to Bandar Utama City Centre.

 The first renovation of the first phase (or Old Wing) took place in June 2011, 16 years after it opened, and cost RM160 million.
 The renovation included a relocation of the Jusco supermarket to the new area, additions of cinema screens, and a new entrance to the 1 First Avenue office building.
 An additional expansion of 592,015 sqft inside the mall included the third phase (known as 1 Utama E) which was opened on January 24, 2018.
 It features a surfing pool, a skydiving wind tunnel and several restaurants and cafes which aim to make the mall a multi-sport and entertainment venue alongside shopping.
-The mall will also bring 500 more parking bays as well as providing pedestrian access to Bandar Utama MRT station.
-The development of this phase cost RM150 million.
+The mall also added 500 more parking bays and pedestrian access to Bandar Utama MRT station.
+Development of this phase cost RM150 million.